Casparbo/ShoppingApp/README.md

 # Shopping App
 This app allows the user to track, which items in their home have run out and automatically assemble a shopping list.
-There are two views:
-- Shopping view groups items by store
-- Storage view groups items by their storage location

 ## TODO
+- remove trailing and leading whitespace from stores and locations
+- edit items -> same view as create items
+- allow multiple shops per item
+- suggestions of shop and location on creation and edit
-- make shopping view its own route with floating button in bottom left
+- shopping view own route with floating button bottom left
+- checked items only get removed from shopping view when shopping is finished
-- colorblind mode? night mode?
+- night mode
-- better name
-- editing of existing items
-- suggestions of shop and location when creating items